 She stated that, being unhappy at home with her stepfather, she had … been a member of what she called a ‘Milk Bar Gang’, which … met ‘mostly for sex purposes’; she … was worried about the future of its younger members, and desired the police to break up the gang.

-Mazengarb dominated the committee and its proceedings: mindful of the National government’s wish to have the report completed before the imminent general election, he set the timetable for the committee’s investigation, dictated the tasks to be performed, and wrote or edited much of the report.
+Mazengarb dominated the committee and its proceedings: mindful of the National government’s wish to have the report completed before the November general election, he set the timetable for the committee’s investigation, dictated the tasks to be performed, and wrote or edited much of the report.
 Other committee members considered him ‘a puritan moralist’ and a ‘fundamentalist’.

 The report blamed lack of parental supervision for juvenile delinquency and advocated a return to Christianity and traditional values.
 It also provided a basis for new legislation.
 Mazengarb assisted with the drafting of three Acts recommended by the committee: the Indecent Publications Amendment Act 1954, which widened the definition of ‘obscene’ and ‘indecent’; the Child Welfare Amendment Act (No. 2) 1954, which enabled the Children’s Courts to treat children engaging in sexual behaviour as delinquent; and the Police Offences Amendment Act 1954, which made it an offence to sell contraceptives to children under 16 years of age.